gtap-dev/php/README.md

 }
 ~~~

-The keyword `elseif` SHOULD be used instead of `else if` so that all control
+The keyword `elseif` should be used instead of `else if` so that all control
 keywords look like single words.

-Expressions in parentheses MAY be split across multiple lines, where each
+Expressions in parentheses may be split across multiple lines, where each
 subsequent line is indented at least once.
 When doing so, the first condition
-MUST be on the next line.
-The closing parenthesis and opening brace MUST be
+must be on the next line.
+The closing parenthesis and opening brace must be
 placed together on their own line with one space between them.
 Boolean
-operators between conditions MUST always be at the beginning or at the end of
+operators between conditions must always be at the beginning or at the end of
 the line, not a mix of both.

 ~~~php